vacu9708/Study-records/Database/Normalization/readme.md

 # Update anomalies
 All the anomalies occur due to redundanc data in the database:
 ### Modification anomalies
-Modifying a piece of data may require updating multiple occurrences of the same data, leading to data integrity problem.<br>
+Modifying a piece of data may require updating multiple occurrences of the same data, leading to data inconsistency problem.<br>
 For example, when updating the school name for one student, it may need to be updated for all other students with the same school name.
 ### Insertion anomalies
 Inserting information for an entity may become problematic if it depends on the presence of other related entities.<br>